French Cashmere Brand Estheme is About to Blow Up

 Tell us about the brand’s origins!

 The founder, Julie Sheng, graduated from ESMOD, which is the biggest school for fashion studies in Paris.
 Then she launched the brand.
 In the beginning, it was small; then we met agents who set up a team to sell all across France.
 We started working with multi-brand stores.
 Now we have more than 500 multibrand stores selling our products in France.
 So it’s well established.
 Five years ago, we opened our own shops.
-Now we have a shop in Switzerland, and we have two shops in Paris.
+Now we have eight shops in Switzerland, and we have two shops in Paris.

 What did Julie study in school?